danisherror/productivity_manager/to_do.md

--[x] can create get the list of all tha task, category, tags from the user previous task it will help user for better view.
+-[ x ] can create get the list of all tha task, category, tags from the user previous task it will help user for better view.